-- Students who are seeking to enroll in a program in an accredited Canadian University or Ontario/Quebec College can also apply.
-In this case, students have to submit Program and University details.
+- Students who are seeking to enroll into a program in an accredited Canadian University or Ontario/Quebec College can also apply.
+In this case students have to submit Program and University details.

 - Submit a resume including extracurricular or volunteer activities.

 - Submit an academic or personal reference letter (neighbor, employer, coach etc.) with your application.
 The personal reference must be made by someone who is familiar with your academic or extracurricular activities.